netlify/security-netlify-trufflehog3/README.md

 #### `ignore_paths_file_path`

 path/name of ignore_paths list file
+Please try to suppress by the commit or SHA256 using the `suppressions-trufflehog3` file first.

-Sometimes a particular path does not need to be addressed.
+But sometimes a particular path does not need to be addressed.
 This can be due to the environment or other priority directives.
 To suppress the path from the alerted findings, add the full path to the `ignore-paths-trufflehog` file, and leave a comment if neccessary.

 You can also use paths with a wildcard `*`, such as `some_directory/some_nested_directory/*.
 This works by stripping the wildcard and comparing to the startswith() of the filepath.